ibm-cloud-architecture/devops-demo-pipelines/README.md

 pipelines, and the goal of this repository is to help you get going.

-You will learn how to package, host your pipelines in different environments such as Git or Artifactory and use these pipelines to automate the process of updating the kabanero custom resource to a respective host where your kabanero pipelines exist.
+You will learn how to package, host your pipelines in different environments such as Git or Artifactory and use these pipelines to automate the process of updating the [kabanero custom resource](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) to a respective host where your Kabanero pipelines exist.

 # Introduction
 This repository includes 3 directories, `experimental`(pipelines that are not production-ready and are considered,